NavinGelot/full-authentication/jwtoauth-web/Flow.md

     last we have to make changes inside <AuthenticatedUser/>
     component where based on admin/user add condition based component

-    That's at
+    done
 #####   ************************************************
 ### Ending

-    Once we have logged in component we can perform all basic flow and it will be handled, there will no changes..
+    Once we have logged in component we can perform all basic flow and it will be handled, there will be no changes..
 #####   ************************************************